-- 17. Toshiba objects to AMD's definition of "MICROPROCESSOR" on the grounds that it is vague, overly broad and unduly burdensome.
-Toshiba further objects to AMD's definition of "MICROPROCESSOR" as it purports to include "general purpose microprocessors using the x86 instruction set (e.g., Sempron, Athlon, Turion, Opteron, Celeron, Pentium, and Xeon)" on the grounds that it is vague, overly broad and unduly burdensome.
-Toshiba further objects to AMD's definition of "MICROPROCESSOR" on the grounds that it is irrelevant to the subject matter of the litigation, and is not reasonably calculated to lead to the discovery of admissible evidence. - 18.
-Toshiba objects to AMD's definition of "FINANCIAL INDUCEMENT" on the grounds that it is vague, overly broad and unduly burdensome.
-Toshiba further objects to AMD's definition of "FINANCIAL INDUCEMENT" as it purports to include "any payment, subsidy, rebate, discount (on MICROPROCESSORS or on any other INTEL product), Intel Inside funds, E-CAP (exceptions to corporate approved pricing), MDF, 'meeting competition' or 'meet comp' payments, 'depo' payments, program monies, or any advertising or pricing support" on the grounds that it is vague, overly broad and unduly burdensome.
-Toshiba further objects to AMD's definition of "FINANCIAL INDUCEMENT" on the grounds that it is irrelevant to the subject matter of the litigation, and is not reasonably calculated to lead to the discovery of admissible evidence. - 19.
-Toshiba objects to AMD's definition of "COMPANY" on the grounds that it is vague, overly broad and unduly burdensome.
-Toshiba further objects to AMD's definition of

-"COMPANY" to the extent that it purports to include any person other than Toshiba itself on the grounds that it is vague, overly broad and unduly burdensome.
-Toshiba further objects to AMD's definition of "COMPANY" on the grounds that it purports to include within its purview documents not in the possession, custody or control of Toshiba, and that it renders the subpoena vague, overly broad and unduly burdensome.
-Toshiba further objects to AMD's definition of "COMPANY" to the extent that it purports to include any of Toshiba's "present or former subsidiaries, joint-ventures, affiliates, parents, assigns, predecessor or successor companies and divisions thereof" on the grounds that personal jurisdiction does not exist over most of these entities, that it includes documents not in the possession, custody, or control of Toshiba, and that it renders the subpoena vague and ambiguous, overly broad and unduly burdensome.
-Toshiba further objects to AMD's definition of "COMPANY" on the grounds that it is irrelevant to the subject matter of the litigation, and is not reasonably calculated to lead to the discovery of admissible evidence.
+- 15. TAI objects to AMD's definition of "MICROPROCESSOR" as it purports to include "general purpose microprocessors using the x86 instruction set (e.g., Sempron, Athlon, Turion, Opteron, Celeron, Pentium, and Xeon)" on the grounds that it is vague, overly broad and unduly burdensome.
+TAI further objects to AMD's definition of "MICROPROCESSOR" on the grounds that it is irrelevant to the subject matter of the litigation, and is not reasonably calculated to lead to the discovery of admissible evidence. - 16.
+TAI objects to AMD's definition of "FINANCIAL INDUCEMENT" as it purports to include "any payment, subsidy, rebate, discount (on MICROPROCESSORS or on any other INTEL product), Intel Inside funds, E-CAP (exceptions to corporate approved pricing), MDF, 'meeting competition' or 'meet comp' payments, 'depo' payments, program monies, or any advertising or pricing support" on the grounds that it is vague, overly broad and unduly burdensome.
+TAI further objects to AMD's definition of "FINANCIAL INDUCEMENT" on the grounds that it is irrelevant to the subject matter of the litigation, and is not reasonably calculated to lead to the discovery of admissible evidence. - 17.
+TAI objects to AMD's definition of "COMPANY" on the grounds that it is vague, overly broad and unduly burdensome.
+TAI further objects to AMD's definition of "COMPANY" to the extent that it purports to include Toshiba Corporation or any other person other than TAI itself on the grounds that it is vague, overly broad and unduly burdensome.
+TAI further objects to AMD's definition of "COMPANY" on the grounds that it purports to include within its purview documents not in the possession, custody or control of TAI (including without limitation documents of Toshiba Corporation), and that it renders the subpoena vague, overly broad and unduly burdensome.
+TAI further objects to AMD's definition of "COMPANY" to the extent that it purports to include any of TAI's "present or former subsidiaries, joint-ventures, affiliates, parents, assigns, predecessor or successor companies and divisions thereof" on the grounds that personal jurisdiction does not exist over most of these entities (including without limitation Toshiba Corporation), that it includes documents not in the possession, custody, or control of TAI (including without limitation documents of Toshiba Corporation), and that it renders the subpoena vague and ambiguous, overly broad and unduly burdensome.
+TAI further objects to AMD's definition of "COMPANY" on the grounds that it is irrelevant to the subject matter of the litigation, and is not reasonably calculated to lead to the discovery of admissible evidence.

-- 20. Toshiba objects to AMD's definition of "MDF" or "market development funds" on the grounds that it is vague, overly broad and unduly burdensome.
-Toshiba further objects to AMD's definition of "MDF" or "market development funds" on the grounds that it is irrelevant to the subject matter of the litigation, and is not reasonably calculated to lead to the discovery of admissible evidence. - 21.
-Toshiba objects to AMD's use of such terms and phrases as "related to," "reflecting," "discussing," "concerning" and similar terms and phrases on the grounds that such terms and phrases are vague, overly broad and unduly burdensome to use in the context of AMD's discovery requests.
-Toshiba will interpret such phrases according to their reasonable, normal and ordinary meanings.
-Toshiba will construe these phrases to encompass documents the content of which can be reasonably be determined to constitute or bear on the matter in question.
+- 18. TAI objects to AMD's definition of "MDF" or "market development funds" on the grounds that it is vague, overly broad and unduly burdensome.
+TAI further objects to AMD's definition of "MDF" or "market development funds" on the grounds that it is irrelevant to the subject matter of the litigation, and is not reasonably calculated to lead to the discovery of admissible evidence. - 19.
+TAI objects to AMD's use of such terms and phrases as "related to," "reflecting," "discussing," "concerning" on the grounds that such phrases are vague, over broad and unduly burdensome to use in the context of AMD's discovery requests.
+TAI will interpret such phrases according to their reasonable, normal and ordinary meanings.
+TAI will construe these phrases to encompass documents the content of which can be reasonably be determined to constitute or bear on the matter in question.